 - Bring a large pot of water to boil on the stove.

-- When the water is boiling salt it well and follow the instructions on the box of pasta for cooking to al dente.
+- When the water is boiling salt it well and follow the instructions on the box of pasta for cooking to al dente.1 box of spaghetti, large pinch of salt for the pasta water

 - Once the pasta if cooked drain the pasta and place it back into the pot.